dhirajpatra/meanStackSimpleApi/README.md

 # meanStackSimpleApi
 Simple REST API creation by MEAN stack [MongoDB, Nodejs Express lib, Angular Js, Node.js]

+Now multiple collection and JOIN data fetch and save.

-#now AngularJs not added but subsequent version will have updated application
+<small>now AngularJs not added but subsequent version will have updated application</small>

 Steps to be followed to run the application: